kbase/auth2/README.md

 Create a local account.

 /admin/user/&lt;user name&gt;
-View user, disable user, and modify user roles.
+View user, disable user, force password reset, and modify user roles.

 /customroles
 View custom roles.
 This page is publicly viewable to any user with a valid token.